 It is perfectly rational for humans to be afraid of entering water.
-We’ve become very good at knowing instinctually what is inherently unsafe and water fits into that category.
-However depending on a persons genetics and history, the level of fear varies greatly.
-What this blog is about is when children are reluctant or refuse to go swimming due to fear of water or the unknown.
-This is not to be confused with the situation when a child is refusing to swim as a way of asserting dominance or control – prominent in children aged 2.5 – 4.5 years – which we will talk about in another blog.
+We’ve become very good at knowing instinctively what is inherently unsafe, and water fits into that category.
+However, depending on a person’s genetics and history, the level of fear varies greatly.
+This article addresses when children are reluctant or refuse to go swimming due to fear of water or the unknown.
+This is not to be confused with the situation when a child is refusing to swim as a way of asserting dominance or control – prominent in children aged 2.5 to 4.5 years – which we will talk about in another blog.

 Try your best to identify what you think the swimmer is actually afraid of.
 Is it separation anxiety?
 Some kids understandably don’t want to go into the pool with strangers sometimes and some have an intense fear of being away from mum or dad.

 I recall countless instances where teachers and students simply didn’t click.
 Sometimes this is caused by poor teaching, sometimes there’s just no chemistry – like me and my Year 10 Economics teacher (sorry, Mr Hutchinson).
 A common one in swim schools is little girls being afraid of male teachers.

 Is it water itself?

 Some kids genuinely cannot stand water – my friend’s daughter wouldn’t shower until the age of three-and-a-half and didn’t go near a pool until the age of five.
 We usually recommend parents to start swimming as early as possible, but this was a very rare instance where it was actually better to wait until it was ‘her’ decision because the fear was so ingrained.